Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

----
-layout: default
-title: "Cameras — Setup and Workflow"
-nav_order: 2
----

-## Cameras — Setup and Workflow
+# Cameras — Setup and Workflow

 This page explains how to configure cameras inside the **Sprite Render Tool** and how light rotation is driven from them.